Our Approach

 Humans are part of nature.
 Our economy is rooted in nature, but people have designed our economy to prioritise profit and growth over people and the planet.
 Similarly, many climate solutions have been designed to enable business as usual and the ongoing pursuit profit and growth.

 A good economy is good for people and the environment we all rely on.
 It supports everyone to lead a meaningful, fulfilling life.
-Authentic, credible action on the climate requires an end to hyper-consumption and approaches that use limited resources wisely and deliver impact at the lowest ecological cost.
+Authentic, credible action on the climate requires an end to hyper-consumption and the adoption of approaches that use limited resources wisely and deliver impact at the lowest ecological cost.

 We are building ways to empower people and businesses with meaningful individual ecological impact reduction strategies.
-We seek to strengthen support groups and local businesses that provide value to our communities.
+We seek to strengthen support for local groups and businesses that provide value to our communities.
 We work to empower people in our government to put the wellbeing of people and the planet at the heart of our economy and systems.

 Beyond Carbon and Climate